-One of my proudest moments was helping a GCSE student to achieve an A* in her RE exam, despite having a target grade of D.
+One of my proudest moments was helping a student to achieve an A* General Certificate of Secondary Education (GCSE) in her religious education exam, despite having a target grade of a D.

 I always say to the pupils, ‘Ignore that target, put yourself at the target you want to achieve.
 It’s just a computer somewhere that has calculated that, it doesn’t mean that you’re going to get a D. I think you’re going to get something far greater.’

 Giving pupils a push to get that grade makes the biggest difference to them and then when they get it, it’s just amazing.
 It makes you feel like you’ve done your job so well.
 You’ve helped them with something that’s going to make their lives much easier and better.